Downrest/wally-package-types/README.md

-> # This is a fork to (temporarily) merge the PR for supporting type functions and build the Rust .exe file with the merge.
+> # This is a fork to (temporarily) merge the PR for supporting type functions and build the Rust .exe files with the merge.

 # Wally Package Types Fixer